 If question 4.a. on the "RESEARCH AND RELATED Other Project Information" document indicates "potential impact on the environment" or if DOE's own review indicates it, DOE may ask the applicant to provide additional information on those impacts in order to prepare a NEPA document such as an environmental assessment or environmental impact statement.
-If DOE determines it is necessary, this process would need to be completed, funded by and with the participation of the awardee, prior to taking any action on the proposed project that could have adverse environmental effects or that could limit the choice of reasonable alternatives.
+If DOE determines such documentation is necessary, this process would need to be completed, funded by and with the participation of the awardee, prior to taking any action on the proposed project that could have adverse environmental effects or that could limit the choice of reasonable alternatives.
 The inability to satisfy the NEPA requirements after an award would result in cancellation of the award.
 (See the definitions provided for "NEPA" and "Potential Impact on the Environment" provided in PART IX.)
+Note that in most cases, even where potential impact on the environment exists, preparation of such NEPA documents is rarely necessary, but DOE has the expectation that the Applicant will disclose the potential, which would serve to initiate dialog with DOE if necessary.
+Should the Applicant have any uncertainty, they should check "yes."